devrazec/airbnb/README.md

 # airbnb

-Building a website like Airbnb in React
+Building a website like Airbnb in React + TypeScript +

 # Technologies